automl/quicktunetool/docs/reference/index.md

     - File: `tuners/quick.py`
     - Serves as the central class that manages the tuning process, integrating optimizers and predictors to manage iterative evaluations and updates.

-- **CV-Classification**
+- **Image-Classification**
-    - File: `tuners/cv_cls.py`
+    - File: `tuners/image/classification/tuner.py`
-    - A specialized tuner for image classification tasks, offering a reduced interface where users simply provide the path to the image dataset.
+    - A specialized tuner for image classification, offering a reduced interface where users simply provide the path to the image dataset.

 ---

 ## Additional Resources

-- **Objective Functions**
+- **Finetuning Scripts**
-    - Directory: `objective/`
+    - Directory: `scripts/`
     - Functions used to evaluate configurations, returning performance metrics for each step.

 - **Utility Scripts**